rolandjlevy/js-sliders-game/notes.md

 ### Improvements

-- create a Game object which is the parent object for Grid and Blocks
-- sort out scoring: do a check for win
-- improve layout and styling
+- improve sequence of winning - layout and styling
-- use firebase to store scores

 ### Done
 - change everything to oop
 - create another grid that shows status or change colour of each block to show status
 - dynamically generate blocks based on dropdown showing 2x2, 3x3 etc
+- sort out scoring: do a check for win
+- use firebase to store scores

 ### nice shuffle function